Jose-C0/TheOdinProject/admin-dashboard/README.md

 [![The Unlicense](https://upload.wikimedia.org/wikipedia/commons/e/ee/Unlicense_Blue_Badge.svg)](https://choosealicense.com/licenses/unlicense/)

-Implementation of a form for a signup page, the form is used to validate data.
+Implementation of a admin dashboard

 Inspired by The Odin Project for the construction of the project I used: